gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

 #### Autoupdate agent plan

 The `autoupdate_agent_plan` spec is owned by the Teleport cluster administrator.
-In Teleport Cloud, this is the cloud operations team.
+In Teleport Cloud, this is the Cloud operations team.
 For self-hosted setups this is the user with access to the local admin socket (tctl on local machine).

 > [!NOTE]
 > This is currently an anti-pattern as we are trying to remove the use of the local administrator in Teleport.
 > However, Teleport does not provide any role/permission that we can use for Teleport Cloud operations and cannot be
 > granted to users.
-To part with local admin rights, we need a way to have cloud or admi-only operations.
+To part with local admin rights, we need a way to have Cloud or admin-only operations.
 > This would also improve Cloud team operations by interacting with Teleport API rather than executing local tctl.
 >
 > Solving this problem is out of the scope of this RFD.